MacKentoch/react-native-beacons-manager/README.md

 ## 4 usage

-If simple examples below don't help you as much as you wanted, [check samples](https://github.com/MacKentoch/react-native-beacons-manager/tree/master/examples/samples)
+>NOTE: If simple examples below don't help you as much as you wanted, [check detailed documentation depending on use-case + code samples here](https://github.com/MacKentoch/react-native-beacons-manager/tree/master/examples/samples#detailed-documentation--sample-code)

 ### 4.a iOS